CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/_index.md

     # Exclude interfaces
     EXCLUDE_INTERFACES=

-## Use ifquery to Validate and Debug Interface Configurations</span>
+## Use ifquery to Validate and Debug Interface Configurations

 You use `ifquery` to print parsed `interfaces` file entries.